moonblue4242/Gridda/README.md

 ## Configuration
 The project contains a default configuration file with all possible settings presented.
 Below you find a detailed description of all the configuration options.

+In case of an invalid configuration the application will exit and write the error to a file called gridda.log inside the application directory.

 The following excerpt shows a minimal configuration containing all the available options:
 ```
 grids:               # defines the available grids to select from, up to 6